 3.2.
 Law enforcement or government animals

-Bites by dogs that are being used by a government agency for military or police work according to a written police policy do not subject the government to strict liability if:
+The government is not strictly liable for bites by dogs that are being used by a government agency for military or police work according to a written police policy if:

 - The dog was being annoyed, harassed, or provoked and was defending itself,